 Interest Rate Risk.
 Our exposure to interest rate risk relates primarily to our cash and cash equivalents and short term investments.
-At September 30, 2007, we had unrestricted cash and cash equivalents totaling \$66.5 million and short-term investments totaling \$38.0 million.
-These amounts were invested primarily in money market funds, asset-backed securities, investment-grade corporate bonds, U.S. government agency issues and municipal auction rate securities, and are held for working capital purposes.
+At December 31, 2007, we had unrestricted cash and cash equivalents totaling \$90.2 million and short-term investments totaling \$34.8 million.
+These amounts were invested primarily in money market funds, commercial paper, investment-grade corporate bonds, U.S. government agency issues and municipal auction rate securities, and are held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
 We considered the historical volatility of short term interest rates and determined that it was reasonably possible that an adverse change of 100 basis points could be experienced in the near term.
-A hypothetical 1% (100 basis-point) increase in interest rates would have resulted in an immaterial decrease in the fair values of our marketable securities at September 30, 2007.
+A hypothetical 1% (100 basis-point) increase in interest rates would have resulted in an immaterial decrease in the fair values of our marketable securities at December 31, 2007.

 Foreign Currency Risk.
 As we conduct business in multiple international currencies through our worldwide operations, we are affected by fluctuations in foreign exchange rates of such currencies.
 Fluctuations in exchange rates can positively or negatively affect our revenue, gross margins and retained earnings.
 The majority of our products sold outside North America are manufactured by our Dutch subsidiary, which has the euro as its functional currency.
 Our Spanish subsidiary, which operates a marketing office in Barcelona, Spain, also has the euro as its functional currency.
-Our Dutch and Spanish subsidiaries translate their assets and liabilities at current rates of exchange in effect at the balance sheet date.
+Our Swiss subsidiary, which operates a manufacturing research and development facility in Winterthur, Switzerland, has the Swiss franc as its functional currency.
+Our Dutch, Spanish and Swiss subsidiaries translate their assets and liabilities at current rates of exchange in effect at the balance sheet date.
 The resulting gains and losses from translation are included as a component of accumulated other comprehensive income.
 All other international subsidiaries have the United States dollar as the functional currency and transaction gains and losses and remeasurement of assets and liabilities denominated in currencies other than the U.S. dollar are included in other income (expense), net.
 In addition, our subsidiaries have intercompany accounts that are eliminated in consolidation, but that expose us to fluctuations in foreign currency exchange rates.
 Exchange rate fluctuations on short-term intercompany accounts are also reported in other income (expense), net.
-Foreign currency transaction gains or losses included in other income (expense), net were not material for the three months ended September 30, 2007.
-We are not currently party to any derivative financial instruments as hedges against currency fluctuations.
+Foreign currency transaction gains or losses included in other income (expense), net currently party to any derivative financial instruments as hedges against currency fluctuations.

 We considered the historical trends in currency exchange rates and determined that it was reasonably possible that a fluctuation in foreign exchange rates of 10% for all currencies could be experienced in the near term.
-If the foreign currency exchange rates fluctuated by 10% at September 30, 2007, the fair value of our net monetary assets denominated in currencies other than the U.S dollar would have fluctuated by \$1.5 million.
-A similar fluctuation in foreign exchange rates at September 30, 2006 would have had an immaterial impact on the fair value of our net monetary assets denominated in currencies other than the U.S dollar.
+If the foreign currency exchange rates fluctuated by 10% at December 31, 2007, the fair value of our net monetary assets denominated in currencies other than the U.S dollar would have fluctuated by \$1.7 million.
+A similar fluctuation in foreign exchange rates at December 31, 2006 would have resulted in an increase/decrease of \$0.8 million in the fair value of our net monetary assets denominated in currencies other than the U.S. dollar.